Workflow automation quotes that separate hype from reality

 Automation handles the predictable.
 Humans handle the exceptions.
 As more routine work gets automated, the remaining work is all judgment calls, edge cases, and novel problems.

-In our experience building workflow tools, I have used this quote in probably fifty conversations with organizations.
+I’ve probably used this quote in fifty conversations.
 When someone wants to automate their current process immediately, without examining it first, this is my response.

-The mess does not disappear.
+The mess doesn’t disappear.
 It just runs on servers now.
 The workarounds become hardcoded.
 The exceptions become error messages.
 The confusion becomes technical debt.

 Fix the mess first.
 Then automate.